TStefann/Docker/README.md

-# Node.js Express, React, MongoDB and Cypress Development and Testing environment with Docker
+# Node.js, React, MongoDB and Cypress Development and Testing environment with Docker

-This project is a Dockerized full-stack web application that uses **Node.js** for the backend, **React** for the frontend, and **MongoDB** as the database and **Cypress** as e2e library.
+This project is a Dockerized full-stack web application that uses **Node.js** for the backend, **React** for the frontend, **MongoDB** as the database and **Cypress** as e2e library.
 The purpose of this project is to create a fully containerized development and testing environment, where you can run a single command to get it up and running.

 ## Table of Contents